FormidableLabs/victory-docs/src/content/common-props/common-props.md

 `type: array || function`

 The `labels` prop defines the labels that will appear above each point.
-This prop should be given as an array or as a function of label props.
+This prop should be given as an array or as a function.
+When given as a function, `labels` will be called with a single argument: an object containing all the props supplied to the label component.
 A full list of props that will be passed to `VictoryLabel` is given [here](https://formidable.com/open-source/victory/docs/victory-label).

 *examples:*
 - `labels={["first", "second", "third"]}`